Our Lupus Research Contributions and Achievements

 We established the first-ever dedicated pediatric lupus research initiative, which has led to the creation of urgently needed treatment plans for children with lupus, especially those with kidney disease.

-We Advocate for Expanded Public and Private Investment in Lupus
+Rallying Support to Expanded Public and Private Investment in Lupus

 New federal support for lupus research